ChatGPT Just Launched A Web Browser, Is Google Doomed?

 Google is still king with the most popular web browser in the world, Chrome.
 Microsoft Edge is the default on all Windows computers, and here’s the crucial thing.
 Both browsers are already offering their own AI search options, basically the same product ChatGPT just launched, but with more core users.

 And here I am, writing this in a Google doc, Google News opened in another tab, running in Chrome, all on my Chromebook.
-So yeah, un-monopolising this monopoly will be an uphill battle for sure.
+So yeah, un-monopolizing this monopoly will be an uphill battle for sure.

 Who knows, maybe someday OpenAI or someone else will dethrone the king, but whatever happens, whether we’re searching with ChatGPT, Bing, or Ask Jeeves, I think we’ll always call it a ‘google’.